Deadline for full credit: End of lab session Friday, September 6th

 -a command in the same directory below:

 Try it yourself.
 See anything cool?
-Morgan recommends running it in a git repo and poking around :)
+We recommend running it in a git repo and poking around :)

 The manual pages are a great unix reference that is often underused; they hold the official documentation on everything from definitions of programming concepts to language standards and conventions.
 In this course we’d like you to get comfortable with them, especially for c- and unix-related questions.